Are you looking for an Augusta fishing spot that is family-friendly and heaps of fun?

 - Warner Glen Bridge and Chapman Pool

-If you’d like to try your hand at Trout Fishing on the Blackwood River, here is a not-so-exhaustive list of places you can try; (This list is useful for Blackwood River Fishing in Bridgetown and Blackwood River Fishing in Nannup)
+If you’d like to try your hand at Trout Fishing on the Blackwood River, or just want to try out some Bridgetown fishing or Nannup fishing, here is a not-so-exhaustive list of places you can try; (This list is useful for Blackwood River Fishing in Bridgetown and Blackwood River Fishing in Nannup)

 - Great North Road